arrobalytics/django-ledger/ROADMAP.md

 ### Version 0.5
 * Inventory tracking functionality implementation.
+* Cash flow statement.
 * Update package documentation.

 ### Version 0.7
 * Currency Models implementation.
 * Evaluate a Multi-Currency approach and plan for version 1.0.
-* Update package documentation.
+* Update package and code documentation.

 ### Version 0.8
-* User roles and permissions on views.
+* User roles and permissions on views to support read/write permissions for assigned managers to entities.
+* Update package and code documentation.

+### Version 0.9
+* Hierarchical entity structures and consolidated financial statements.

+### Version 1.0
+* TBD

 *** Roadmap is very dynamic and subject to change based on user feedback and backlog priorities.